Python

 direnv

-into a directory containing a .env
+When you cd into a directory containing a .env, direnv automagically activates the environment.

-Install it on Mac OS X using brew
+Install it on Mac OS X using brew:

 $ brew install direnv